thiswillbeyourgithub/anki_autobury_added_today-/README.md

 A script that buries anki cards that have been added today but have not been buried.

 ## Anything worth mentioning?
-* ~~I use a cron job to call this script every hour.~~
-* I run this script manually because it freezes anki for up to a second, messing up with what I'm currently doing on anki
+* I run this script manually because it freezes anki for a short instant, messing up with what I'm currently typing on anki.
-* This scripts needs the [ankiconnect](https://ankiweb.net/shared/info/2055492159) addon, possibly only my fork as the author has not yet approved of my commits that allow to bury cards.
+* To use this scripts, you need to install a fork of the [ankiconnect](https://ankiweb.net/shared/info/2055492159) addon called [AnnA Companion](https://ankiweb.net/shared/info/447942356).
+I developed this addon for an entirely separate reason but it still does the job.